ajay-develops/layer-caker-learn-nextjs-sanity/README.md

 - add the typography plugin in the front-end tsconfig.json
 - use the PortableText component from next-sanity.
 - Create a ./src/sanity/PortableTextComponents.tsx which contains the components to render against the type of component.
 Atleast add an image component there for image type.

+## Todo

+- redeploy website on vercel when the redirects change in studio
+- Complete functionality to post on social media automatically when a new post or page document is published
+- Understand JSON-ld structure and schemaTypes to improve SEO of a website